-- 1) Completed application. - 2) Application fee. - 3) Adequate documentation of the proposed project is provided.
-To the extent reasonably required for the board to make a decision, each application must be accompanied by sketches, drawings, photographs, site plans, paint chips, descriptions, or other information showing the proposed exterior alterations, additions, changes, or new construction. - 4) Stamped receipts from the Post Office that showing that timely notices have been sent out to adjacent property owners by Certified Mail.
+1) Completed application.

+2) Application fee.

+3) Adequate documentation of the proposed project is provided.
+To the extent reasonably required for the Commission to make a decision, each application must be accompanied by sketches, drawings, photographs, site plans, paint chips, descriptions, or other information showing the proposed exterior alterations, additions, changes, or new construction.

+4) Stamped receipts from the Post Office that showing that timely notices have been sent out to adjacent property owners by Certified Mail.
+Each receipt shall be fully filled out detailing the name of the owner and address to which the notification was sent.